shenapse/tesseract-zip-pdf-dir/README.md

 # none of which tesseract does.
 ```

-Some extra work beyond is required in order to actually run these commands though.
+Some extra work is required in order to actually run these commands though.
 Note that this repository only provides scripts not a tool that extends the official tesseract CLI.

 ## Sample